zeedt/one-world-assessment/README.md

 Gmail SMTP is used for email notification.

 ### Swagger/OpenAPI
 Swagger/OpenAPI is used for api documentation.
-This can be accessed using this URL
+This can be accessed and tested using this URL

 https://one-world-assessment.herokuapp.com/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config

+### Heroku
+The application is deployed on heroku with base URL https://one-world-assessment.herokuapp.com/

 Below is the link to the project on Codacy